WoltjenLab/MHcut/README.md

 - *nmhVarL* the length of the variant created by the best **n**ested **m**icro-**h**omology MH (best defined as the highest MMEJ score).
 - *nmhGC* the GC content of the best **n**ested **m**icro-**h**omology MH (best defined as the highest MMEJ score).
 - *nmhSeq* the sequence of the best **n**ested **m**icro-**h**omology MH (best defined as the highest MMEJ score).
+- *inDelphiFreqDel* the frequency predicted by inDelphi for this exact deletion.
+- *inDelphiFreqSize* the frequency predicted by inDelphi for deletions of the correct size.

 ### The "cartoon" file